oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 {% include toc.md %}

+## Set up the sample project

+We'll first set up the base project and Okta resources so you can follow along with the post.

 We'll use an Angular v9 app in the code sample to keep things on an even playing field and avoid any new Angular feature funny-business.
 All the outlined methods also apply to the current version, version 13.

-## Create the Angular app
+### Create the Angular app

 You'll need a recent version of [Node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).